 No. Once somebody dies, you cannot access their bank account unless you were a joint owner of that account.
 Eventually it will be possible to get access that money in one of several ways.
 A qualified estate lawyer can help you to find out the correct way to close the account.

 How do I pay for the funeral?

 This is one of the stressful aspects of a death.
 Here are several ways that you can handle this problem:

 - If somebody had a joint account with the person who died, they can use money from that joint account to pay for the funeral.

-- If the person who died had a life insurance policy, you can often arrange for an expedited payment of that insurance benefit.
+- Did the person who died have a life insurance policy, you can often arrange for an expedited payment of that insurance benefit.

 - If the person who died had money, but you cannot access it right now, you may be able to borrow the money from a friend or family member and pay them back after you get access to the account.